greenbone/openvas-scanner/rust/json-storage/README.md

-# json-sink
+# json-storage

-Is a sink implementation that transforms NVTs to json.
+Is a storage implementation that transforms NVTs to json.

 It supports single json transformation as well as array.